What's a good brand name for my startup?

 4. Scan the competition for naming opportunities.

 You’ll want to do this throughout the branding process, but it’s helpful during naming as well.
 Take a look at your competitive landscape.
 Are there similar patterns with the names of the main players?
-Is there an opportunity to stand out with a type of name that goes in a different direction, and shows how you’re unique?
+Is there an opportunity to stand out with a type of name that goes in a the opposite direction, and shows how you’re unique?
 In many industries, there is a certain status quo that leaves room to distinguish yourself with a name that goes against the grain in a good way.
 Think about what sets you apart from your competitors, and how you can convey that with your brand name.

 5. Check for trademark conflicts early.